wozzzie/react-application/README.md

 ------------

 -   `@reduxjs/toolkit`: A package that simplifies Redux configuration and provides utilities for common Redux use cases.
+-   `express`: A fast and minimalistic web framework for Node.js.
 -   `react`: A library for building user interfaces using a component-based architecture.
 -   `react-dom`: A package that provides the DOM-specific methods for React.
 -   `react-hook-form`: A package for building forms in React with validation and error handling.